 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Ogden is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Ogden is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Ogden who work in management occupations (15.63%), office and administrative support (13.02%), and healthcare (12.24%).

-Ogden is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Ogden doesn't have a public transportation system that people use for their commute.

-The overall education level of Ogden is somewhat higher than in the average US city of 21.84%: 25.25% of adults 25 and older in the village have at least a bachelor's degree.
+In terms of college education, Ogden is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.25% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Ogden in 2022 was $36,238, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $144,952 for a family of four.